PotatoGamo/Conturtle/README.md

 ## Installation

-Before using TURTROLER, ensure you have Node.js and npm installed.
+Before using Conturtle, ensure you have Node.js and npm installed.

 ### Dependencies

 To install the required package for the WebSocket server, you can choose one of the following methods:

 1. **Using npm:**

    ```bash
    npm install ws
    ```

 2. **Using the included Python script:**

    ```bash
    python installdependencies.py
    ```